 Junibacken is a house that bubbles with stories, laughter, and familiar figures that are brought to life.
-There’s also a ‘workroom’, where the kids can build, invent, and create in a space filled with laughter and care.
+There’s also a ‘workroom,’ where the kids can build, invent, and create in a space filled with laughter and care.

-Where: Lilla Allmänna Gränd 9
+Lilla Allmänna Gränd 9, Djurgården

-Skansen, founded in 1891, is the world’s first open-air museum, and is a firm favourite for kids.
+Skansen, founded in 1891, is the world’s first open-air museum and is a firm favorite for kids.
 Stroll through five centuries of Swedish history, taking in historical buildings and dwellings that were brought from all over Sweden, as people in historical dress fill you in on the details.
 Often glass-blowers and other traditional craftspeople are on hand plying their trades – and they’ll usually invite you to join in and try your hand at things.

 Also not to be missed is the Skansen Aquarium, with its World of Monkeys, as well as the exotic species area, where you might get lucky and get to pet a tarantula.
-There are also regular markets (including the excellent Christmas Market), a top notch gift shop, a train that takes you around the park, and horse rides.
+There are also regular markets (including the excellent Christmas Market), a top-notch gift shop, a train that takes you around the park, and horse rides.

-At Stockholm’s Skansen there is something fun happening every day – it will be impossible for your children to get bored!
+At Stockholm’s Skansen, there is something fun happening every day – it will be impossible for your children to get bored!

-At Stockholm’s Vasa Museum you’ll find the mightiest warship of its time, the 69 meter-long Vasa, which sank in Stockholm Harbour in 1628 on its inaugural voyage – and wasn’t found until 1961.
+At Stockholm’s Vasa Museum (Vasamuseet), you’ll find the mightiest warship of its time, the 69 meter-long Vasa, which sank in Stockholm Harbour in 1628 on its inaugural voyage – and wasn’t found until 1961.

 Be sure to stop by the excellent gift shop, one of Stockholm’s best.
 The restaurant serves classic Swedish food at reasonable prices.

 In addition to the above, Djurgården is perfect for walking.
 Two of the best walks are at Djurgårdsbrunnskanalen and Blockshusudden.
-Grab a picnic, spread our your blanket, and enjoy a lovely family gathering while you rest your feet.
+Grab a picnic, spread out your blanket, and enjoy a lovely family gathering while you rest your feet.
 Alternatively, try one of the many restaurants and cafés scattered around the island.

 How to get to Djurgården

 There are several ways to get to Djurgården.
-You can either walk, take the ferry Djurgårdsfärjan from Old Town/Slussen, the tram from Sergels Torg or buses (44, 69).
+You can either walk, take the ferry Djurgårdsfärjan from Old Town/Slussen, the tram from Sergels Torg, or buses (44, 69).